metacpan/metacpan-cpan-extracted/distros/T/Text-Minify-XS/README.md

 - and changes carriage returns to newlines.

 It does not recognise any form of markup, comments or text quoting.

+# KNOWN ISSUES

+Malformed UTF-8 characters may be be mangled or omitted from the output.
+You should ensure that the input string is properly encoded as UTF-8.

 # SOURCE